cloud-devops-enthusiast/DevOpsRoadmap2023/Linux and OS/Processes in OS.md

 - *Ready*: The process is in the ready state when process is ready for execution.
 The process moves to this state after it has been created.

-- *Run*: The process is in the running state when the process is currently running on the CPU.
+- *Run* or *Executing*: The process is in the running state when the process is currently running on the CPU.
 (For example if there is a single processor, only one process can be executed at the time)

 - *Wait*: The process is in the waiting state when the process is waiting for an event or for a resource to be allocated.
 The process moves to this state when it is being interrupted by a process, when it requests for an I/O resource.